ethereum/solc-js/README.md

 		console.log(contractName + ': ' + output.contracts[contractName].bytecode);

-###Using a legacy version
+### Using a Legacy Version

-In order to allow compiling contracts using a specific version of solidity, the `solc.useVersion` method is available.
+In order to allow compiling contracts using a specific version of Solidity, the `solc.useVersion` method is available.
 This returns a new solc object using the version provided. **Note**: version strings must match the version substring of the files availble in `/bin/soljson-*.js`.
 See below for an example.

 	var solc = require('solc');
 	// by default the latest version is used